AherRahul/portfolio-v1/content/articles/05-aws-solution-architect/aws-solution-architect-1-1.md

 ## Conclusion

-The AWS Certified Solutions Architect exam is a valuable credential that can boost your career in cloud computing.
+The AWS Certified Developer Associate exam is a valuable credential that can boost your career in cloud computing.
 With the right preparation strategy and resources, you can achieve this milestone and unlock exciting opportunities.
 Start your journey today!

 Good luck with your certification!

-### Questions or Feedback?

-Have any questions or want to share your experience?
-Drop a comment below, and let’s discuss!

 Thank you so much for reading.
-If you found it valuable, consider subscribing for more such content every week.
-If you have any questions or suggestions, please email me your comments or feel free to improve it.